fpereiro/gotoB/readme.md

 B.mount ('body', counter);
 ```

 `B.ev` takes as arguments a `verb`, a `path`, and optional further arguments.
-In fact, it takes the same arguments as `B.say`!
-This is not a coincidence, since `B.ev` generates a string that, when executed by a javascript event, will perform a call to `B.say` with the same arguments.
+In fact, it takes the same arguments as `B.call`!
+This is not a coincidence, since `B.ev` generates a string that, when executed by a javascript event, will perform a call to `B.call` with the same arguments.

-When `counter` is 0, the call to `B.ev` will generate a string that looks like this: `"B.say ('set', 'counter', 1)"`.
+When `counter` is 0, the call to `B.ev` will generate a string that looks like this: `"B.call ('set', 'counter', 1)"`.

-If the user clicks on the button, `counter` will be updated, the brick function will be updated, and then the button's event handler will look like this: `"B.say ('set', 'counter', 2)"`.
+If the user clicks on the button, `counter` will be updated, the brick function will be updated, and then the button's event handler will look like this: `"B.call ('set', 'counter', 2)"`.

 Let's now see another example, to illustrate other aspects of `B.ev`: we'll create a button that, when clicked, will say an event with verb `submit` and path `data`.